 Things that sound perfect right about now: Ice cream.
 A warm breeze.
 And a weekend away with the girls.

 Sometimes, you just have to hit the road with your besties.
-Especially now that more and more of your friends are fully vaccinated.
 Whether you’re all just taking a much-needed break from the world or you’re celebrating something exciting like a new promotion or engagement, there’s never a bad reason to go on a trip with your girlfriends.

-Columbus is a great jumping off point.
-We’re within an 6-hour drive of a lot of cool stuff.
-I’m talking natural wonders, beautiful beaches, stunning countryside, and lively cities.
+Columbus is a great jumping-off point.
+We’re within a 6-hour drive of a lot of cool stuff.
+I’m talking about natural wonders, beautiful beaches, stunning countryside, and lively cities.
 Seriously, we’re centrally located in the most wonderful way.

 Located just one hour away from Columbus, Hocking Hills State Park is the most beautiful region in Ohio.
 If you all are looking to relax, hike, or reconnect with mother nature, then this is the getaway for you.
 There are plenty of cabins to rent if you’re interested in a more private vacay, but there are also great little inns and B&Bs as well.

 The Inn at Cedar Falls is just begging to be your getaway destination.
 There is a delicious restaurant, an amazing spa with all kinds of services, and a variety of accommodations.
 Traditional rooms and cabins are available, but let’s be real, there is nothing traditional about you and your friends.
 Which is why you should definitely rent a Yurt for the weekend.

 Distance from Columbus: 1 hour and 15 minutes, 57 miles

 Put-in-Bay is one of the most iconic tourist traps in all of Ohio.
 Located on South Bass Island, this is the perfect spring or summer getaway.
 Put-in-Bay has plenty to do, from shopping and water sports to fancy dining and wine tastings.